janstrng/Evaluating-IoT-devices/Devices/Framework_2/Nedis_Camera.md

 In the matrix below have we just put the points that stands out, and where basic updates can be done:
 ![image](https://user-images.githubusercontent.com/76153202/161019453-72c95a0a-a417-422b-bb8c-d31ac31d26a7.png)

+## Conclution
+Over all, the product and its application has implemented security into its product quite well and does not lift any red flags.